CC-Archived/Ext.ux.plugin.ScrollToTop/README.md

 Ext.ux.plugin.ScrollToTop
 =========================

-"Scroll to Top" Plugin for Sencha Touch's Ext.List Component
+This plugin augments the Sencha Touch Ext.List component to add a floating "Scroll to Top" button above the list once a user scrolls past a configurable threshold.